jmushava/Time_Series_Homework/README.md

 ### Models Used:

-1. ARMA Model-
+1. ARMA Model- ARMA models use past values and past errors to predict future values.
+An ARMA model assumes stationarity.
+This means that the statistical properties of do not change over time
-2. ARIMA Model-
+2. ARIMA Model- ARIMA is similar to ARMA, but does not assume stationarity.

 ### Return Forecasting: Initial Time-Series Plotting